dbt

 An image of a simplified ER model between customers and products

-However, ER modeling can still be a bit vague around long-term database structure; it’s more of a way to show how tables can connect together and is useful to understand database architecture at a higher level.
-To make ER models more meaningful and scalable, data teams will often take the foundational learnings from an ER model to form more complex data model architectures like dimensional modeling.
+To make ER models more meaningful and scalable, data teams often take the foundational learnings from an ER model to form more complex data model architectures like dimensional modeling.

 Good fit for:

-• Low complexity data that connects neatly together
+• Low-complexity data that connects neatly together

 • Simple, business-focused downstream use cases for the data